dramf/regexp/README.md

 ## Base
 `?` - matches the previous token zero or one time.

+`[]` - matches a single character that is contained within the brackets.
+The `-` character is treated as a literal character if it is the last or the first character within the brackets.

 `()` - a marked subexpression (group).

 `|` - or (alternative).